apache/arrow/docs/source/format/Intro.rst

-In Arrow, a dedicated buffer, known as the validity (or "null") bitmap, is used alongside the data indicating whether each value in the array is null or not.
-You can think of it as vector of 0 and 1 values, where a 1 means that the value is not-null ("valid"), while a 0 indicates the value is null.
+In Arrow, a dedicated buffer, known as the validity (or "null") bitmap, is used alongside the data indicating whether each value in the array is null or not: a value of 1 means that the value is not-null ("valid"), whereas a value of 0 indicates that the value is null.

-This validity bitmap is optional, i.e. if there are no missing values in the array the buffer does not need to be allocated (as in the example column 1 in the diagram below).
+This validity bitmap is optional: if there are no missing values in the array the buffer does not need to be allocated (as in the example column 1 in the diagram below).